DebonairSM/vsol-analyst/README.md

 2. Sign in with your Google account
 3. Create a new project or select an existing one
 4. Start chatting with Sunny about your business
-5. Upload Excel spreadsheets (.xls, .xlsx) to share data with Sunny
+5. Upload files to share information with Sunny:
-   - The system automatically analyzes each sheet (rows, columns, headers, sample data)
+   - **Excel spreadsheets** (.xls, .xlsx): Automatic analysis of all sheets, rows, columns, headers, and sample data
+   - **Images/Screenshots** (.png, .jpg, .gif, .webp): AI vision analysis to understand diagrams, mockups, and visual requirements
-   - This analysis is preserved in the conversation history
+   - All file analysis is preserved in the conversation history
-6. When ready, click "Extract Requirements" to generate structured output
+6. When ready, click "Extract Requirements" to generate structured output:
-   - All uploaded spreadsheet analysis is automatically included
-   - Requirements document shows a dedicated "Uploaded Documents and Data Sources" section
+   - Dedicated "Uploaded Documents and Data Sources" section for all files
-   - Each sheet's structure (columns, headers, sample data) is captured
+   - Complete spreadsheet structure documentation (sheets, columns, headers, sample data)
-   - Data entities are extracted for each sheet
+   - Data entities extracted from spreadsheets with field-level details
+   - Image analysis insights incorporated into requirements
+   - Professional markdown and Mermaid workflow diagram
+7. Generate user stories from extracted requirements (optional)
-7. Download the requirements.md and workflow.mmd files
+8. Download the requirements.md, user-stories.md, and workflow.mmd files

 **For Admins:**
 1. After setting up admin access (see Setup section), log in